anynines/a9s-kubernetes-training/website/docs/postgresql/40-building-the-pg-stateful-set/30-streaming-replication.md

 title: Streaming Replication ConfigMaps
 ---

 As mentioned previously, the `postgresql.conf` needs refinement to activate the streaming replication.
 For this purpose we create a local `postgresql.conf` which will be mounted in to the Pods using ConfigMaps.
-Also we need to setup the authentication in `pg_hba.conf`.
+Also, we need to set up the authentication in `pg_hba.conf`.

 ## ConfigMaps and Volume Mounts

 Beside of getting the configuration files `postgresql.conf` and `pg_hba.conf` right, it is also necessary to inject these configuration files into the StatefulSet while having the option to update these config files throughout the lifecycle of the StatefulSet.
 As there can be use cases requiring the modification of config files but do not require a modification of the underlying container, configs should be maintained separately from the container images.
 Even a dedicated container image would be too inflexible.
-So as the name implies, the Kubernets ConfigMap is a suitable tool to handle this demand well.
+So as the name implies, the Kubernetes ConfigMap is a suitable tool to handle this demand well.

-Each ConfigMap may contain a mulitple key value pairs.
+Each ConfigMap may contain a multiple key value pairs.
 As seen in previous lessons, it is possible to create such ConfigMaps from files where the filename becomes the key and their contents are turned into the corresponding values.

 Once such a ConfigMap is created, it can be mounted into containers as a Volume.
 This will expose keys as files.
 To the container these config files will appear as ordinary files.
 In the StatefulSet definition we will then mount the ConfigMap into the `/etc/postgresql` directory.